cludwell/spokeswheel/DEVLOG.md

-#2026
+#2026 MVP
 ✅ create a directory and pages for worship examples
-🔲 update the payment process
+🔲 update the payment process to be venmo
-🔲...on stripe
 🔲...on spokeswheel
 ✅ update 2025 page with pictures and a report back of how the conference went ✅ ...and use photos of first year at seawood